Currently Browsing: Taylor Beckman

 “I use my grandmother’s sewing shears, and they’re right here with me,” exclaims an enthusiastic Allison Green as she wields what appears to be a pair of oversized scissors.

-As shocking as this may seem, having intergenerational sewing materials is not an anomaly for Alli.
-She has worked on sewing costumes for multiple Broadway shows, and was recently commissioned to contribute to this year’s holiday window display at Macy’s flagship store in Manhattan.… read more.
+As shocking as this may seem, having intergenerational sewing materials is not an anomaly for Alli.… read more.